Oil bounces off three-week lows as Greek debt default looms

+TOKYO The dollar wobbled in Asian trading on Monday as some lacklustre U.S. data and comments from Federal Reserve officials gave investors few catalysts to build on their U.S. currency exposure.

-NEW YORK Oil prices ended higher as it rebounded from three-week lows on Tuesday with U.S. refined fuel trading leading the rally on bets for strong summer demand, even as Greece's move toward a debt default threatened to jolt global markets.
+NEW YORK Oil prices bounced from three-week lows on Tuesday, with U.S. refined fuel trading leading the rally on bets for strong summer demand, even as Greece's move toward a debt default threatened to jolt global markets.

-The run-up in oil also jarred with the stronger dollar, which normally tends to weigh on commodities.
+The run-up in oil, coming ahead of Wednesday's U.S. oil inventory data, also jarred with the stronger dollar, which normally tends to weigh on commodities.
+[EIA/S] [FRX/]

 The extension of a deadline for a nuclear deal that will let Iran export more crude into an oversupplied market was another bearish factor the market overlooked.